AlexiaJM/Deep-learning-with-cats/README.md

 **WGAN**

 It converges but very slowly (took 4-5h, 600+ epochs) and only when using 64 hidden nodes.
 I could not make the generator converge with 128 hidden nodes.
+With DCGAN, you have to tweak the learning rates a lot but you are able to see quickly if it's not going to converge (If Loss of D goes to 0 or if loss of G goes to 0 at the start) but with WGAN, you need to let it run for many epochs before you can tell.

-There is some pretty striking mode collapse here, many cats have heterochromia, one eye closed and one eye open or a weird nose.
+Visually, there is some pretty striking mode collapse here; many cats have heterochromia, one eye closed and one eye open or a weird nose.
 Overall the results are not as impressive as with DCGAN but then it could be because the neural networks are less complex so this might not be a fair comparison.

 This needs to be attempted again with WGAN-improved because these convergence issues could likely be due to the weight clipping.
 In the paper on improving WGAN by Gulrajani et al. (2017), they were able to train a 101 layers neural network to produce pictures!
 So I doubt that training a cat generator with 5 layers and 128 hidden nodes would be much of a problem.
 So far though, WGAN is disapointing.

 ![](/images/WGAN_1408epoch.png)